Self-employment tax: Quarterly payments, calculators and deductions

 Calculating estimated tax payments isn’t an exact science, but you want to get it right because you could incur an IRS penalty for underpaying self-employment tax estimated payments.

-The best practice to adopt is following the guidelines a tax professional sets — or the amounts generated by tax-filing software — if you complete your tax return.
+The best practice to adopt is following the guidelines a tax professional sets — or the amounts generated by tax-filing software.

 About the author